 Most of the calories in split peas come from its carbohydrate content.
 There are 21 grams in a 1/2-cup serving.
 Carbohydrates are essential for health and are your body's preferred source of energy.
-In fact, most of your calories -- 45 to 65 percent -- should come from carbs.
+In fact, most of your calories — 45 to 65 percent — should come from carbs.

 Vitamins and Minerals

 The B vitamins assist red blood cell production and also help make energy from the food you eat.
 You need potassium to build muscle and to break down carbohydrates into energy.
 Magnesium is also necessary for energy production and to keep your teeth and bones healthy and strong.

-- McKinley Health Center: Macronutrients: The Importance of Carbhydrates, Protein and Fats
+- McKinley Health Center: "Macronutrients: the Importance of Carbohydrate, Protein, and Fat"

 - KidsHealth: "Vitamins"

-- MedlinePlus: Potassium in Diet
+- MedlinePlus: "Potassium in Diet"